A science-art-community project bringing Bolton Fell Moss to Life

 - Juliet Klottrup, film maker

-- Anne Waggot Knott, mixed media artist
+- Anne Waggot Knott, artist and geographer

 Throughout 2022 we’ll be sharing reflections from the project in a series of blogs, with the list below updated as new blogs appear.